 - Don’t overdo product: Excessive product usage can weigh down your weave.
-When moisturizing and washing your hair, use just enough to spread the product evenly through your hair.
+When moisturizing and shampooing your hair, use just enough to spread the product evenly through your hair.

 You can cut down on maintenance costs and time if you go with a shorter weave.
 Less hair can mean using less product and maintenance.

 A weave can last about six to 12 weeks depending on how well you take care of it.
 Weaves last longer than other types of hair extensions like tape-ins and glue-ins.
 You shouldn’t keep a weave in for too long since you can risk damaging your natural hair from the long-term tension.
 Your scalp and hair needs time to breathe in between weaves and other tight styles.

 Pick a weave that works with your budget, lifestyle, and the look you want to achieve.
 If you still have more questions about weaves, reach out to a Pro in your community.